Commercial Bridging Loans

 What are the criteria for bridging finance?

-All businesses including limited companies and not for profit organisations are eligible for commercial bridging loans.
+All businesses including limited companies and not-for-profit organisations are eligible for commercial bridging loans.

 Bridging loans are not based on earnings or income, but the commercial bridging loan lender will want to know how your business intends to repay the loan.
 This is known as the exit strategy and is a vital part of the application process.

-You’ll need to provide evidence of your exit strategy which could include;
+You’ll need to provide evidence of your exit strategy which could include:

 • The sale of the commercial property